Rock Lake (Manitoba)

 The lake has been a popular recreational area since the turn of the 20th century.
 The lake area is popular for boating, fishing, a wide variety of water activities, cottagers and home owners.

 It is located approximately 4.4 km south of Glenora and 15.7 km west of Pilot Mound, Manitoba.
-Pilot Mound is about a 2 hour drive southwest of Winnipeg.
-The lake is located in the Rural Municipalities of Roblin, and Argyle.
+The lake is in the Rural Municipalities of Roblin, and Argyle.

 Rock Lake Dam

 A concrete stop log dam was built about a mile east of the lake on the Pembina River in 1940.
 The dam is used to maintain levels a much as possible above 405.08 metres.